Dan-Zed/multicam_view/README.md

 ## Hardware Requirements

 - Raspberry Pi 5
-- Arducam camarray HAT with IMX519 sensors (4 cameras)
+- Arducam camarray HAT with IMX519 sensors (3 working cameras + 1 broken)
 - Camera multiplexer connected to I2C bus 11 at address 0x24

+**Note**: Camera 4 (index 3) is currently not functioning.
+The application handles this by showing a "Camera Disconnected" message for this camera.

 ## Installation